How capital gains tax affects buy-to-let

 Can I reduce capital gains tax by setting up a limited company?

-Recent changes in the buy-to-let market – notably, the 3% surcharge in Stamp Duty and a reduction in mortgage interest relief – mean that landlords are now looking for other ways to reduce their tax burden.
+Recent changes to the taxation system – notably the reduction in the capital gains tax allowance – mean that landlords are now looking for other ways to reduce their tax burden.

 What other taxes are tied to buy-to-let mortgages?